-Microsoft Office files and standard image files (like those pictures of the kids) go through fine, but Outlook blocks dozens of other types of files.
-If you are curious about which file types are blocked, this page has more information.
+Microsoft Office files and most image files (like those pictures of the kids) go through fine.
+But Outlook blocks dozens of other types of files.
+If you are curious about which file types Outlook blocks, this page has more information.

 It is a pain, but having your computer infected with a virus would be even more so.
-Besides, there's nothing you can do to change the way Outlook handles attachments, so you have to make the best of it.
+Besides, you can't change the way Outlook handles attachments, so you have to make the best of it.

 Adding an attachment to a message is simple.
 There are multiple ways to do it too.